Jesus Culture: Jesus Culture Music

-Jesus Culture Music is the music label for the Jesus Culture Ministry.
+Jesus Culture Music is the music label and Grammy-nominated worship music band of the Jesus Culture organization.
 Its albums feature the worship of the Jesus Culture Sacramento, performing a mix of original and cover songs.

 Youth worship leaders Kim Walker-Smith, Melissa How and Chris Quilala, long active with the youth group at Bethel Church in Redding, became the core of the Jesus Culture band.
 Jesus Culture states the purpose of music in their movement is to "ignite revival in the nations of the earth; to compel the Body of Christ to radically abandon itself to a lifestyle of worship; to encounter His extravagant love and raw power."

 Since 2006, the band has released a number of albums on the Jesus Culture Music label.
 Their 2011 album, Awakening (Live from Chicago), appeared at No. 133 on the Canadian SoundScan charts.
 Christianity Today negatively reviewed the album, criticizing it for "amps of staggering sound leave little room for thoughtful reflection or deliberate contemplation", while Jesus Freak Hideout praised it for its "very overt sense of passion for the LORD and worshiping him."

 The tenth album, Unstoppable Love, was released in June 2014.
-Some critics called it "one of their best", "passionate", and "powerful", while others see this newest offering as "a missed opportunity for the band to push themselves a little more musically" other than another CD with musicality that "get[s] bigger and bigger, wider and wider."
+Some critics called it "one of their best", "passionate", and "powerful", while others said it was "a missed opportunity for the band to push themselves a little more musically" other than another CD with musicality that "get[s] bigger and bigger, wider and wider."

+Jesus Culture's thirteenth album, Living With a Fire was nominated for the 2019 Grammy Award for Best Contemporary Christian Music Album.